July 27 – September 2, 2017

 Like in his earlier painting series, e.g., Noises or Reality-Devouring Paintings, Kokosiński searches here for aesthetic extremes.
 Sometimes he reduces a picture or object to minimalistic synthesis, while at other times he may overload it with the matter.

-With new insulation and cladding, dullness at our estate was replaced by various designs and colors.
+With new insulation and cladding, the dullness at our estate was replaced by various designs and colors.
 There was no overall concept for the whole estate.
-There could have hardly been one, since we hired a different designer virtually every year.
-We have a rainbow on two blocks, and multi-color pyramids and the solar disk on another.
+There could have hardly been one since we hired a different designer virtually every year.
+We have a rainbow on two blocks, multi-color pyramids, and the solar disk on another.
 Some laugh that the only thing that is missing is a camel.
-But the effect is pleasing, the designs don’t clash, though they are not identical, as in other estates.
+But the effect is pleasing, the designs don’t clash, though they are not identical, as in other states.
 And we’ve made sure to avoid any extravagance.

-– deputy president of a housing cooperative in Retkinia, Łódź, quoted in: Filip Springer, Wanna z kolumnadą (Wydawnictwo Czarne, 2013)
+Excerpt from the deputy president of a housing cooperative in Retkinia, Łódź, quoted in: Filip Springer, Wanna z kolumnadą, Wydawnictwo Czarne, 2013.